 5. C-mount Camera

-C-mount camera comes with detachable lenses.
+The c-mount camera comes with detachable lenses.
 It has the provision of modifying the simple lenses so that it gets fit into several applications.
 Moreover, it covers a distance of more than 40 ft, whereas the permissible range for standard camera varies between 35-40 ft.

 - Support technology change.

-- Useful for industrial purpose.
+- Useful for industrial purposes.

-- Because of the bulky size this is noticeable.
+- Because of the bulky size, this is noticeable.

-6. Day Night Camera
+6. Day-Night Camera

 This is compatible in both normal as well as poorly lit environment.
 It does not gain benefit from infrared illuminators.
 They can capture images even in darkness.
 Owing to this fact, these cameras are perfect for outdoor surveillance applications where IR cameras cannot function properly.